balena-io/docs/pages/reference/OS/network.md

     print("%s: %s" % (device_name, ", ".join(addresses)))
 ```

-For other network setting needs, such as modifying existing network connection files, or listing connection information, please see the [**NetworkManager** examples][network-manager-examples].
+For other network setting needs, such as modifying existing network connection files, or listing connection information, please see the [**NetworkManager** examples](https://wiki.gnome.org/Projects/NetworkManager/Developers#Show_me_more_examples.21).

+{% hint style="danger" %}
-**Warning:** It can be dangerous to install **NetworkManager** or **python-networkmanager** in your container, especially if you have `INITSYSTEM=on`, as systemd will automatically try to start your container **NetworkManager** and this will take your devices offline.
+It can be dangerous to install **NetworkManager** or **python-networkmanager** in your container, especially if you have `INITSYSTEM=on`, as systemd will automatically try to start your container **NetworkManager** and this will take your devices offline.
 However, you can prevent this behavior by masking the **NetworkManager** service in your Dockerfile: `RUN apt-get update && apt-get install -y network-manager && systemctl mask NetworkManager.service`.
+{% endhint %}

+{% hint style="warning" %}
-**Note:** The **python-networkmanager** Debian package depends on **NetworkManager**.
+The **python-networkmanager** Debian package depends on **NetworkManager**.
 Preferably **python-networkmanager** should be installed with **pip** instead of **apt-get**.
 That will avoid the issue described in the warning above and additionally the application container size will be kept minimal.
+{% endhint %}

 ## NetworkManager User Scripts